millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 >>> df = pd.DataFrame(data, columns=['Name', 'Age', 'City'])
 >>> df
      Name   Age        City
 0   Alice    25    New York
 1   Kevin    30 Los Angeles
 2 Charles    35     Chicago

-Now there a plenty of ways that you can contruct these DataFrames.
+Now there are plenty of ways that you can construct these DataFrames.

 You can do it through a dictionary of lists.